They Might Be Giants.

 John Henry Hypercard Stack Emulator.

 A blast from the past of the future of sound.
-Ten years ago, TMBG created a music sampler program on the Macintosh to promote their upcoming album John Henry.
+20 years ago, TMBG created a music sampler program on the Macintosh to promote their upcoming album John Henry.
 I've replicated the program for your web enjoyment (Flash required).
 Embrace the garish yet trailblazing multimedia of yesteryear!

 Dial-a-Song Downloads.